Picton Golf & Country Club

 Communication from your Rules & Handicap Committee.

 Through the season your Handicap Committee will issue bulletins, notices and e-blasts with information to assist you in understanding Rules & Handicapping and your role in upholding the Handicap System.
-See below for an archive of messages sent this year and in recent past years.
+Once issued, these message will also be archived below for reference.